HarshitKaushik/java-cheat-sheet/README.md

 }
 ```

 publicMethod() in SuperClass throws FileNotFoundException.
-So, the SubClass publicMethod() can throw FileNotFoundException or any sub class of FileNotFoundException.
+So, the SubClass publicMethod() can throw FileNotFoundException or any sub-class of FileNotFoundException.
 It can also not throw an Exception (as in the example).
 But, it cannot throw any new Exception.
 For example, Òpublic void publicMethod() throws IOExceptionÓ would cause compilation error.

 #### Other Overriding Rules
 A Sub Class can override only those methods that are visible to it.